kean/Nuke/Documentation/Nuke.docc/Performance/performance-guide.md

 ## Measure

-If you want to see how the system behaves, how long each operation takes, and how many are performed in parallel, enable the ``ImagePipeline/Configuration-swift.struct/isSignpostLoggingEnabled`` option and use the `os_signpost` Instrument.
-For more information, see [Apple Documentation: Logging](https://developer.apple.com/documentation/os/logging) and [WWDC 2018: Measuring Performance Using Logging](https://developer.apple.com/videos/play/wwdc2018/405/).
+To see how the pipeline behaves, how long each operation takes, and how many are performed in parallel, enable ``ImagePipeline/Configuration-swift.struct/isDiagnosticsEnabled``.

-To collect the same information in a shipping app, enable ``ImagePipeline/Configuration-swift.struct/isDiagnosticsEnabled``.
 Every task then finishes with an ``ImageTask/Metrics`` record: where the image came from, how long each stage took and how long it waited for a queue, what the download cost, and whether another task shared the work.
 The record is `Codable`, and its `description` is a text timeline of the load.

 ```swift
 let pipeline = ImagePipeline {